The Psychology of Colour in Furniture Design

 In Indian culture, colors are associated with different chakras, which influence energy and emotions.
 The significance of color has evolved, but its psychological impact remains profound.

-Modern Research on Color Perception
+Modern Research on Colour Perception

 Scientific studies reveal that color perception is deeply rooted in human psychology and biology.
 Colors can evoke emotions, trigger memories, and even influence purchasing decisions.
+Warm tones such as red and orange tend to energize and stimulate, while cooler hues like blue and green promote calmness and focus.
+These responses aren’t just cultural—they’re often instinctive, tied to how the human brain processes light and visual cues.

-Warm Colors and Their Psychological Effects
+Warm Colours and Their Psychological Effects

 Red: Passion and Energy

-• Associations: Bold, stimulating, exciting, attention-grabbing.
+- Associations: Bold, stimulating, exciting, attention-grabbing.

-• Ideal Spaces: Living rooms, dining areas, entertainment spaces, retail environments.
+- Ideal Spaces: Living rooms, dining areas, entertainment spaces, retail environments.

 Orange: Warmth and Creativity

-• Associations: Friendly, inviting, motivational, energetic.
+- Associations: Friendly, inviting, motivational, energetic.

-• Ideal Spaces: Home offices, family rooms, workout spaces, creative studios.
+- Ideal Spaces: Home offices, family rooms, workout spaces, creative studios.

 Yellow: Happiness and Optimism

-• Associations: Cheerful, bright, uplifting, stimulating.
+- Associations: Cheerful, bright, uplifting, stimulating.

-• Ideal Spaces: Kitchens, home offices, playrooms, commercial waiting areas.
+- Ideal Spaces: Kitchens, home offices, playrooms, commercial waiting areas.

 How to Use: Yellow bar stools or throw pillows can make a space feel more open and lively.
 However, too much yellow in a room may cause restlessness, so it’s best used in moderation as an accent color.

-Cool Colors and Their Psychological Effects
+Cool Colours and Their Psychological Effects

 Blue: Calmness and Serenity

-• Associations: Relaxing, trustworthy, professional, intellectual.
+- Associations: Relaxing, trustworthy, professional, intellectual.

-• Ideal Spaces: Bedrooms, bathrooms, study areas, corporate offices.
+- Ideal Spaces: Bedrooms, bathrooms, study areas, corporate offices.

 How to Use: A blue sofa or bed frame can create a tranquil and peaceful environment.
 Blue is also known to reduce stress and lower blood pressure, making it an excellent choice for relaxation spaces.